vladimirdd96/agent-chain/blueprint.md

 #### **What We Do**

-AgentChain is at the forefront of AI agent deployment in the blockchain world.
+MindMint is at the forefront of AI agent deployment in the blockchain world.
 Our platform enables users to deploy decentralized, LLM-based AI agents that are seamlessly integrated with blockchain functionalities.
 Here's how:

 1. **Deploying Decentralized AI Agents:** Our platform allows users to deploy highly advanced, LLM-based AI agents across multiple blockchain networks, such as Solana and EVM-compatible chains.
 These agents can execute smart contracts, interact with dApps, and provide detailed real-time data such as token analytics and chart visualizations.

-2. **Four Base Agents:** The core functionality of AgentChain revolves around four highly sophisticated AI agents:
+2. **Four Base Agents:** The core functionality of MindMint revolves around four highly sophisticated AI agents:

    - Solana-Based Agent: Capable of fetching real-time data from the Solana blockchain, analyzing token data, and providing insights.